rbarrois/python-semanticversion/doc/reference.rst

         Provides a hash based solely on the hash of contained specs.

-        Allows using a :class:`SpecList` as a dictionary key.
+        Allows using a :class:`Spec` as a dictionary key.

     .. rubric:: Class methods